-HONORS CASE NATURAL RESOURCES AND ECOLOGY
+CASE NATURAL RESOURCES AND ECOLOGY

-Natural Resources and Ecology course is a foundation course within the CASE sequence of courses.
+This honors level course is a foundation course within the CASE sequence of courses.
 The course provides students a variety of experiences that in the fields of natural resources and ecology.
 Students will explore hands-on projects and activities while studying topics such as land use, water quality, stewardship, and environmental agencies.
 Study of the natural world including biomes, land, air, water, energy, use and care as well as a focus on issues surrounding man's interaction with the Earth will be addressed in this course.
 Students will select an ecosystem to study throughout the course and apply principles of natural resources and ecology from each unit of study to that ecosystem.

 Prerequisites and other notes: This is the second course of a 4-credit completer.
-Honors CASE Introduction to Agriculture, Food, and Natural Resources must be successfully completed prior to this course.
+CASE Introduction to Agriculture, Food, and Natural Resources must be successfully completed prior to this course.

-HONORS CASE ENVIRONMENTAL SCIENCE ISSUES
+CASE ENVIRONMENTAL SCIENCE ISSUES

-The CASE Environmental Science Issues course is a specialization-level course that enables students to research, analyze, and propose sustainable solutions to environmental issues.
+This honors level course is a specialization-level course that enables students to research, analyze, and propose sustainable solutions to environmental issues.
 Students are immersed in inquiry-based exercises filled with activities, projects, and problems, which develop data acquisition and analysis techniques, critical thinking and evaluation abilities related to environmental issues, as well as independent research and problem solving.

 Prerequisites and other notes: This is the third course of a 4-credit completer.
 CASE Natural Resources and Ecology must be successfully completed prior to this course.
+This course will be offered at SCHS during the 2024-2025 school year.